francinetanzx/self-development/aws-saa/networking-1.md

         - Global Unicast Address (GUA): Unique IPv6 address assigned to a host interface

 ## CIDR
-- IP Address range for a network or a subnet
+- IP address range for a network or a subnet
 - VPC can have up to 5 CIDR blocks and their addresses range cannot overlap
 - Subnet mast defines which portion of the IP address is dedicated to network identification and which can be used for host IP address
 - Count the bits left after you minus from 32 and the number of available IP addresses is 2^that_num (e.g., /28 = 16 addresses)